 Here are tips for talking with your child about overweight and obesity:

 - Focus on health and healthy lifestyle rather than weight loss.
 It can be hard for children to lose weight.

-- Try to use terms such as ‘above average weight’ or ‘above a healthy weight’ rather than labels such as ‘fat’, ‘good’, ‘bad’, ‘chunky’ or ‘obese’.
+- Try to use terms like ‘above average weight’ or ‘above a healthy weight’ rather than labels like ‘fat’, ‘good’, ‘bad’, ‘chunky’ or ‘obese’.

 - Praise and encourage qualities that aren’t about the way your child looks.
 For example, ‘I like the way you handled that big school assignment’, ‘I feel proud when you look after the younger kids so well’ and ‘It’s great that you were calm before your talk’.

 - Try to avoid saying things like ‘Don’t you think you should …’ or ‘You shouldn’t be having that’.
 Children might feel you’re nagging and could be less likely to do what you want.